 In 1907, Oklahoma became a state and any Native American territory was officially gone for good.

 After this harrowing look at the Trail of Tears, read more about the gruesome continuation of North America’s purge of the Native Americans.
-Then, read about Squanto, the English-speaking Native American who played the early settlers.
+Then, read about Squanto, the English-speaking Native American who aided the early settlers.